zweinalbereicht/random-walk/README.md

 ## disclaimer

-I'm consta,tly updating, changing and trying things out, hence the chaotic structure of the repo...it might change some day 😬😬
+I'm constantly updating, changing and trying things out, hence the chaotic structure of the repo...it might change some day 😬😬